Advertiser Disclosure

 Image Credit: Visit Turks and Caicos Islands

-It’s even been voted the #1 beach in the world numerous times, according to visitors.
+It’s even been voted the No. 1 beach in the world numerous times by various publications.
 The water is generally calm, but winter currents create a few more waves.
 These waves aren’t very strong, but make sure you’re aware of them if you venture into the water a little bit.

 There isn’t much natural shade near the water either.
-Make sure to pack sun protection and try to avoid laying out in the sand for an extended time.
+Make sure to pack sun protection and try to avoid lying out on the sand for an extended time.

 2. Saunders Beach, Bahamas